 - Regularly monitor each listing for public suggestions, photos uploaded by customers and changes such as business hours during holidays, etc.

-Creating, claiming and optimizing a Google My Business listing is only the first step to having a Google My Business listing that converts consumers to customers.
+Creating, claiming and optimizing a Google Business Profile listing is only the first step to having a Google Business Profile listing that converts consumers to customers.
 Businesses should leverage each feature available to them within the listing.

 Remember, it’s not a “build it and they will come” world.
 Build it, update it, monitor it and refine it – then they will come!